zjwinn/wheat-assembly/README.md

 __Output:__

-- Repeat/TE models for A subgenome
+- Repeat/TE models for each subgenome (A, B, and D)

 __Requirements:__

 - RepeatModeler
-- subgenome_A.txt (Used to subset A subgenome from full scaffolded assembly)